xenreal/BhuL/README.md

 Every human correction is remembered and used to improve future extractions on similar documents — the system gets more accurate the more it's used, without retraining.

 Key Capabilities:
--> Multilingual document recognition (Hindi, Tamil, English, and more) -> Structured extraction from scanned images and PDFs -> Automated validation: area aggregation, ownership share checks, duplicate parcel detection, multi-parcel holding flags -> Confidence scoring with automatic flagging of uncertain fields
+-> Multilingual document recognition (Hindi, English,and more) -> Structured extraction from scanned images and PDFs -> Automated validation: area aggregation, ownership share checks, duplicate parcel detection, multi-parcel holding flags -> Confidence scoring with automatic flagging of uncertain fields